2017 Home of the Year: Tazi Ranch on 135 Acres

 Martin Design custom hanging lights accentuate the vertical space above a vignette of authentic Syrian furniture.

-Beloved pit bull Peeka is at home in the master bedroom, where a Sonoma Cast Stone hearth is a focal point.
+Beloved pit bull Peeka is at home in the master bedroom, where a Concrete Revolution hearth is a focal point.
 A Turkish rug from Shaver-Ramsey grounds a Flou Gentleman bed in Nabuk leather.
 A portrait of Lakota leader Frank Fools Crow, photographed by Robert Alan Clayton, hangs by the fireplace.
 A vintage Moroccan oil painting from Kamil's collection hangs next to the bed.
 Vertical Arts designed the iron doors in traditional Moroccan shapes.
 The custom pattern was fabricated by Parasoleil.

 The master bathroom, tucked within the Tazis’ sleeping suite, is a haven in itself.
 Tumbled silver travertine floors and an earthy combination of Tomei glass tiles in the shower absorb the warm glow of incoming sunlight.